Identification of objects using Ordinal Identifier in QTP

 - Therefore, if you use Index:=3 to describe a WebEdit test object, Quick Test searches for the fourth WebEdit object on the page.

-- Likewise , you use Index:=1 to describe a WebButton test object, Quick Test searches for the third WebButton object on the page
+- Likewise , you use Index:=1 to describe a WebButton test object, Quick Test searches for the second WebButton object on the page

 - When using location based ordinal identifier, while recording , QTP will assign a value to LOCATION property of an object to uniquely identify the object.